 You are able to select which departments you want to sit in throughout your training contract, provided there is sufficient availability and that you satisfy Law Society requirements by gaining both contentious and non-contentious experience.

-Yes, we currently run trainee secondments to Athens, Dubai and Singapore.
+Yes, we currently run trainee secondments to Athens, Dubai, Paris and Singapore.
 We also offer a wide range of client secondments.
+We review secondments on an annual basis.

 We only recruit a small number of trainees a year.
 This is because we are not only committed to giving you the best possible training, but also to retaining our trainees upon qualification.